Blood Reign: Curse of the Yoma: Hikage in an Evil World

 The first part begins after what appears to be a fierce battle, with several ninja from the Takeda clan retrieving weapons from their fallen comrades and enemies.
 Two other Takeda ninja, Hikage and Marou, are observing the process until Marou begins acting strangely.
 He momentarily tries to attack Hikage before returning to normal, seemingly shocked and frightened by what he has just done.
 The pair make their way back to the Takeda camp.
-That night, the clan leader, Shingen Takeda, is attacked and killed by a yōma.
-Shortly thereafter, Hikage learns from a Chuunin (a middle-ranking ninja) that Marou has deserted the Takeda and is at risk of exposing Shingen's death to other countries (i.e., other parts of Japan).
-He is ordered to track down Marou and eliminate him before word can spread, the Chuunin advising him to show no mercy, despite Hikage being his former best friend.
+That night, the clan leader, Shingen Takeda, is attacked and killed by a Yōma.
+Shortly thereafter, Hikage learns from a Chūnin (a middle-ranking ninja) that Marou has deserted the Takeda and is at risk of exposing Shingen's death to other countries (i.e., other parts of Japan).
+He is ordered to track down Marou and eliminate him before word can spread, the Chūnin advising him to show no mercy, despite Hikage being his former best friend.

 On his journey, Hikage is attacked by a pair of Iga ninja, whom he quickly dispatches.
 Later, while standing over a waterfall, Hikage reminisces about his childhood with Marou.
 He is brought out of his thoughts by an old man who claims he is "waiting to read Hikage's last rites."
 At the old shrine that the priest takes him to, he explains how people who have lost the will to live go to the waterfall to commit suicide by drowning themselves in the river below, and how he is there to comfort their souls.
 Knowing nothing of Marou's whereabouts, the priest advises that Hikage go to the village near the temple, as the sun will soon set.
 Hikage takes the advice and heads toward the village, encountering a young woman with a large scar on her left cheek along the way.
 The woman, named Aya, takes Hikage to the village and introduces him to several of the villagers, most prominently Taichi, a cheerful man who enjoys drinking and partying; and Ito, a woman with a suspicious air about her.
 During one of the villagers' parties, Hikage spots Marou for a brief instant, apparently entering a hut in the village, but is unable to find him in the following days, despite his intensive searching.
 One night, he meets with two of his fellow Takeda ninja to explain why he is staying in the village.
 After hearing he has seen Marou, and explaining to Hikage that this is where Marou's trail stops, they allow him to continue investigating the village, but remind him that he must show no mercy toward Marou.